SAP-archive/teched2021-ANA260/exercises/Section 6 - Augmented Analytics: Smart Assist Features/README.md

 ![6-31](https://user-images.githubusercontent.com/92877810/138935436-2c115123-d8c6-4376-bc84-b7cdbc9312e1.png)

-ℹ️change based on day granularity, you're more interested in the monthly data change.
+ℹ️Smart Insight has inspected the different levels of the time hierarchy automatically and selected the level with the most interesting change, in this case the day granularity.
+However, you're more interested in the monthly data change.
 Switch to month view.

 46. Click **M**